Diamond: End-to-End Forward-secure and Compact Authenticated Encryption for Internet of Things: Introduction

+Although widely used AE schemes such as AES-GCM \cite{mcgrew2004security} benefit from hardware acceleration and offer high throughput on many (embedded) platforms \cite{hofemeier2012introduction}, they do not address the unique performance and security requirements imposed by the adversarial nature of unattended IoT, nor do they fully leverage the potential of IoT infrastructures through lightweight cryptography.
+A desirable AE scheme must resist key compromise attacks \cite{siwakoti2023advances, wang2024survey} and achieve minimal cryptographic overhead on constrained embedded devices in terms of amount of computational processing and transmitted payload \cite{wagner2022bp}.
+We elaborate on these points as follows:

-The compromise of long-term credentials remains a dominant attack vector in adversarial settings where attackers obtain full (physical) access to embedded or resource-constrained platforms \cite{siwakoti2023advances}.
+\textit{i) Key Compromise Resilience}: The compromise of long-term credentials (e.g., secret keys) comprise a dominant attack vector in adversarial settings where adversaries obtain full (physical) access to embedded or resource-constrained platforms \cite{siwakoti2023advances}.
+For example, implantable glucose monitors and medical pacemakers periodically transmit physiological measurements to a patient-held gateway for clinical triage \cite{shah2024efficient}.
+In adversarial settings, hackers exploit vulnerabilities (e.g., in Medtronic devices) to enable remote tampering that could alter pacemaker rhythms, potentially endangering lives\footnote{\url{https://www.cisa.gov/news-events/ics-medical-advisories/icsma-23-180-01}}.
+Similarly, low-power aerial drones perform reconnaissance in adversarial environments and generate mission telemetry that is stored and later relayed to a nearby edge node \cite{rettore2025military, wang2024survey}.

 Forward security aims to mitigate the risk of exposure of long-term secret keys \cite{boyd2021modern, wei2021communication}.
 In essence, it enforces key evolution such that exposure of the {\em current} secret key does not jeopardize confidentiality or authenticity of data produced in {\em prior} time periods \cite{dodis2022forward, wei2021communication}.
 In other words, secret keys are updated forward in time (e.g., via a one-way function) so that past keys remain protected even after a compromise event \cite{bellare2003forward}.
 Thus, forward security is vital against several attack vectors (e.g., malware and impersonation attacks) that target IoT networks \cite{wang2024survey}.
-Forward security is especially relevant for IoT communication networks against eavesdropping attacks, where adversaries may passively intercept encrypted traffic and later attempt decryption or tag forgery of encrypted data, given the compromised secret keys.
-While previous works have applied forward security in both private-key (e.g., symmetric encryption \cite{ma2007forward, bellare2003forward, dodis2022forward} and MACs \cite{FssAggMAC_DiMa, SUHaSAFSS11}) and public-key (e.g., digital signatures \cite{cronin2003performance, nouma2024trustworthy}) settings, it remains under-explored in symmetric-key AE settings \cite{nouma2025lightweight}.
+Forward security is especially relevant for IoT communication networks against eavesdropping attacks, where adversaries may passively intercept encrypted traffic and later attempt decryption or tag forgery of encrypted data, upon successful compromise of secret keys.
+While previous works have applied forward security in both private-key (e.g., symmetric encryption \cite{bellare2003forward, dodis2022forward} and MACs \cite{FssAggMAC_DiMa, SUHaSAFSS11}) and public-key (e.g., digital signatures \cite{cronin2003performance, nouma2024trustworthy}) settings, it remains under-explored in symmetric-key AE settings \cite{nouma2025lightweight, collins2024tight}.